 - Place tape over the label to ensure your customer’s address doesn’t get smudged or damaged in transit

-- If you’re able to offer free shipping, it can be highly beneficial to your business.
-Offering free shipping will help you to compete with marketplaces like Amazon’s free shipping options with Amazon Prime.
+Offering free shipping can be highly beneficial to your business because it helps you compete with free shipping options from other marketplaces like Amazon Prime.